abhinavkakku/Cyber_Security_Interview_Questions/README.md

 31. Can you do Network backet Analysis of HTTPS (SSL Enabled) traffic with Wireshark ?
 24. What are the logs from a Linux machine you would pick for SIEM ?
 24. What is SIEM ?
 Its Use ? ( More SIEM based questions in a small section later on same page)
+25. Describe some Incident that you faced, and how you handled it ?
+26. How do you Investigate a suspicious Login alert for a business user email?
+27. What is difference in Credential Stuffing ? and password Spraying ?
+How do you detect these ?
+28. Make a use-case of Password Spraying attack.
 ----

 ## Malware Anaysis